Short literary fiction is one of my areas of writing interests, so I dabble in composing short stories and flash fiction from time to time.

 Assignment for a Science Project

-Samantha was determined to make her scientific assignment one to remember.
+Samantha was determined to make her scientific assignment magnificent and memorable; her love of science would not allow anything less.
 Mrs. McDuffy was Samantha's fifth grade teacher, and science was Samantha's favorite class.
 Samantha's mind twirled with ideas about what to do for the upcoming Haywood Elementary School Science Fair.
 She wanted her project to shine like new hair ribbons.
 She wanted it to show something important, something earth-spinning, something that would say, "Samantha Elaine Joenes is the master scientist of the Universe."
 But she knew that before that could happen, she would have find the best science project in the world.
 But what, oh what, could it be?

 Samantha ran through some ideas like demonstrating the workings of a battery or a toy that a battery causes to be fun.
 She could raise mice or crickets or fish and explain how she helped them to thrive.
 She could bring her fantastic set of chemicals and show what happens when she mixes certain ones together.
 She even thought about explaining how magnets work, and why you have to keep them away from cell phones.
 But all of these had been done one way or another.
 Oh, of course, she could do them better, but no, no, no, she had to have something new, fresh, special, and very important.